CopernicaMarketingSoftware/Documentation/Yothalot/cpp-race.md

 follows the Racer API so you can use the Yothalot framework to parallelize the work for you.

-To run your race algorithm on a Yothalot cluster you have to implement the algorithm in a class that inherits form Yothalot::Racer.
+To run your racer algorithm on a Yothalot cluster you have to implement the algorithm in a class that inherits form Yothalot::Racer.
 This class should then be called from an [executable](copernica-docs:Yothalot/cpp-program "Create a Yothalot executable")

 ## The Racer Class

-The class that you have to create for your race algorithm should inherit from the following base class.
+The class that you have to create for your racer algorithm should inherit from the following base class.

 ```cpp